 Although the internet has only been around for a relatively short time, since its inception strategies for promoting and marketing websites have been constantly changing and evolving.

 Probably the most important change of all was when the concept of Inbound Marketing was conceived.

 The term ‘Inbound Marketing’ was coined in 2005 by Marketing expert Brian Halligan and describes a radical change to the way in which marketing flows.

-Traditionally, the orientation of the various marketing techniques was from the company to potential clients, breaking into their daily life.
-The Inbound Marketing is here to change it: now the clients come to our company, attracted by solutions to their problems and needs.
+Traditionally, the flow of the various marketing techniques has been directed from the company towards potential clients, interrupting their daily life.
+Inbound Marketing is a different concept: now potential clients are attracted to your company, by finding online solutions to their problems and needs.

 What is Inbound Marketing?

 For decades we have used marketing techniques that we have inherited from our parents and grandparents: